-The selected books for the past 13 years for the Alliance area have been “The Color of Water” by James McBride, “Riding the Bus with My Sister” by Rachel Simon, “Real Time” by Pnina Moed-Kass, “Beyond the River” by Ann Hagedorn, “Plenty” by Alisa Smith and J.B.
-MacKinnon, “Blood Done Sign My Name” by Timothy Tyson, “Three Cups of Tea” by Greg Mortenson, “Make the Impossible Possible” by Bill Strickland, “One Amazing Thing” by Chitra Divakaruni, “Thunder Dog” by Michael Hingson, “The Essay” by Robin Yocum, “Lisa’s Story: The Other Shoe,” by Tom Batiuk; and “A Deadly Wandering,” by Matt Richtel, and "The Life We Bury," by Allen Eskens.
+The selected books for the past 14 years for the Alliance area have been “The Color of Water” by James McBride, “Riding the Bus with My Sister” by Rachel Simon, “Real Time” by Pnina Moed-Kass, “Beyond the River” by Ann Hagedorn, “Plenty” by Alisa Smith and J.B.
+MacKinnon, “Blood Done Sign My Name” by Timothy Tyson, “Three Cups of Tea” by Greg Mortenson, “Make the Impossible Possible” by Bill Strickland, “One Amazing Thing” by Chitra Divakaruni, “Thunder Dog” by Michael Hingson, “The Essay” by Robin Yocum, “Lisa’s Story: The Other Shoe,” by Tom Batiuk, “A Deadly Wandering,” by Matt Richtel, and "The Life We Bury," by Allen Eskens.

 “We would not have the opportunity to bring the author to Alliance if not for the resources provided by our partners, including the Friends of Rodman Public Library, University of Mount Union, The Greater Alliance Foundation and ‘The Review,’” Stone said.
 “Also a number of teachers in area schools have committed to teaching from the book.”